Skip to main content

 Isaac Lopez

 Isaac Lopez, born and raised in Williamson County, has called Georgetown home since 1993.
 Mr. Lopez served four years in the US Navy, and then the US Postal Service for 31 years retiring as the US Postmaster in Columbus (TX).
 He has served on many elected or appointed boards and commissions.
-He was the first Hispanic elected to the Round Rock ISD Board, and was also elected to the Columbus ISD Board, serving on both for many years.
+He was the first Hispanic elected to the Round Rock ISD Board and was also elected to the Columbus ISD Board, serving on both for many years.
 Mr. Lopez has an extensive history of civic engagement for which he has received a number of honors and awards, including a Round Rock elementary school dedicated in his honor.
-He has volunteered with The Caring Place since 2005 holding a variety of positions including: client advocate, cashier, customer services and receptionist/triage.
+He has volunteered with The Caring Place since 2005 holding a variety of positions including client advocate, cashier, customer services, and receptionist/triage.
 Mr. Lopez attended Central Texas College, Austin Community College and St. Edwards University.
-He is a member of St. Helen Catholic Church where he serves as an usher, lector and Eucharistic minister.
-Currently a widower, Mr. Lopez was married to Ellen for 46 years and has three children and five grandchildren.
+He is a member of St. Helen Catholic Church where he serves as an usher, lector, and Eucharistic minister.
+Mr. Lopez is married to Arcelia Ruiz-Vargas, also a volunteer at The Caring Place.

 Glenn Schwab